 This study includes valuable support from the following student-researchers at Canisius: Sarah Khan, BS; Valeria Marquez Luna, BS; Caleb J. Long, BA, and senior IAR members James P. Donnelly, PhD, Christopher Lopata, PsyD and Marcus L. Thomeer, PhD.

 The Institute for Autism Research is an interdisciplinary collaborative research center dedicated to understanding autism spectrum disorder and enhancing the lives of those affected and their families.
 Researchers from diverse backgrounds work together to address critical questions involving development, assessment, clinical treatment, and education.
 This research work has led to development of several new and effective treatments.

 Researchers at the IAR are also dedicated to training the next generation of researchers and practitioners through advanced academic, research, and clinical and community-based experiences.
-For more information about the Institute for Autism Research at Canisius College, visit www.Canisius.edu/iar.
+For more information about the Institute for Autism Research at Canisius University, visit www.Canisius.edu/iar.

 Canisius University is one of 28 Jesuit universities in the nation and the premier private university in Western New York.